Steve Seddon: Return to Birmingham

 Birmingham's head coach, Aitor Karanka, recalled Seddon to assess his readiness to play a part in the first team, particularly as regular left-back Pedersen was injured.
 He was an unused substitute on 2 January, but that was the last time Karanka included him in the matchday squad.
 Incoming head coach Lee Bowyer selected him on the bench for his first match in charge, gave him a few minutes at the end, and then included him in the starting eleven for the visit of Swansea City on 2 April.
 Despite a rash first-half booking (attributed by Bowyer to nerves and enthusiasm) and replacement at half-time by the experienced George Friend, Seddon started three of the next five matches as Birmingham secured their Championship survival, and the club took up the one-year option on his contract.

 Oxford United

 Seddon signed a three-year contract with League One club Oxford United on 22 July 2021; the fee was undisclosed.
 He made his debut on the opening day of the season, playing the whole of the visit to Cambridge United.
 After 42 minutes, he "arrived at the back post to meet Ryan Williams's cross and lashed an effort" past the goalkeeper to open the scoring; the match ended 1–1.

+He played regularly during his first season, but spent most of the remainder of his contract out on loan, and was released at the end of the 2023–24 season.